vikas10/Django-Python-Demo/Question-Answer-Website/backend_api_documentation.md

 	- API Name: Contact Us Post API
 	- Status: Need to be discuss the URL
 	- URL: /company/contact/
+	- Comment: Contact info is a property of a of the company itself, Should it belong to module named as company or logiqids?
 	- Method: POST
 	- Header: Platform-Header
 	- Request: __ALL_GENERIC_STATUS_RESPONSE_FORMAT__